PeppyDays/learn-rust-with-tests/src/rust_fundamentals/hello_world.md

 }
 ```

-You should refactor tests as well because the name and intention of tests are not clear after introducing the language.
-You can change the test names to be more descriptive.
+Refactor tests too - their names and intentions aren't clear after introducing language.
+Change test names to be more descriptive:

 ```rust
 #[test]